Posted January 12

 • Publishing time from days to minutes (reduced by about half)

-The Year the World “Hopped on a Zoom Call” — & What Came Next
+The year the world “Hopped on a Zoom Call” — and what came next

 In March 2020, Zoom watched as web traffic, sign-ups, users and attendees grew from millions to hundreds of millions virtually overnight.
 Not only did its customer base and user group skyrocket, but its core use cases did, too: online meeting rooms were now used to host weddings, game nights, and math classes.
 At the same time, corporate brainstorms, sales calls, and even government processes requiring the highest security clearances moved to Zoom to continue working as normally as possible.